 The next morning we had breakfast at Sugar Shack, then hit the road.
 Our plan was to reach Vegas by late afternoon, have dinner and a look around, and then drive to St. George, Utah to sleep.

 Let me tell you, I was NOT INTO VEGAS.
 We drove down the Strip, and I was absolutely shook by enormity of the casinos.
 As my dad said, “They don’t build them with the money people win.”
+He probably knows, since his ex-business partner owned PPH sportsbook.
 I personally just don’t understand gambling.
 Like, I guess it was cool, but it’s just not my scene.

 We parked near Fremont Street and got out to look around.
 It was so trashy, I couldn’t even.
 Although, we did see this amazing mural of my personal hero, Hunter S. Thompson.
 HST didn’t like Vegas much, though, so it’s funny that they’ve immortalized on a wall.